In this post

 The largest-growing industry in the country is the Healthcare and Social Assistance industry, having increased by 163.2% across 30 years.

-We can therefore reliably predict that there will be a greater demand for education and training in this field.
+We can therefore reliably predict that there will be greater demand for education and training in this field.
 The growth of the Healthcare and Social Assistance industry is in part due to Australia’s ageing population and its overall population growth.

 The sector is full of potential, especially for private education providers who represent 70% of all vocational enrolments.